-After a car accident, the main concern is who was at fault and who will pay for damages.
+After a car accident, the main concerns are who is at fault and who pays for damages.
 Thankfully, damages usually get covered by the at-fault driver’s insurance company.
-However, what happens if the person driving is not the car owner?
+However, what happens if the person driving is not the vehicle owner?
 Worse yet, what if that person is driving your car?

 If the car has valid insurance, it’s usually not important who was driving it.
-One of the biggest auto insurance myths is that the person driving is always responsible for damages.
-The most crucial factor is who caused the accident.
+One of the biggest auto insurance myths is that the person driving is always responsible for vehicle damage and more, but the most crucial factor is who caused the car accident.
+Contact an Atlanta car accident lawyer at John Foy & Associates for more information.

 What if the Person Driving My Car Was at Fault?

-If the person driving your car was at fault for the accident and there were damages, the other driver(s) would be able to file a claim with your insurance company.
+If the person driving your car was at fault for the accident and there were damages, the other drivers could file an accident claim with your insurance company.
 Even if you were not in the accident, your insurance will usually cover the damages if your car was involved and you either:

-- Gave the driver permission to operate your car OR
+- Gave the driver permission to operate your car.

-The person operating your car might wonder if their own car insurance applies in this situation.
-While the car insurance policy on your vehicle would apply first, the driver’s coverage may act as secondary insurance.
+The person operating your car might wonder if their car insurance applies.
+While the car insurance policy on your vehicle would apply first, the driver’s collision coverage may act as secondary insurance.

 What Happens if Another Driver Caused the Accident?

 When another driver causes an accident with someone else driving your car, the other driver is liable for damages.
-You would then have the right to file a claim for damages from their insurance company according to the Official Code of Georgia Annotated (OCGA) § 51-1-6.
-When filing, all you would need to do when filing is show that you were less than 50% responsible for your accident.
+You would then have the right to file a claim for damages from their insurance company.
+When filing, all you would need to do is show that you were less than 50% responsible for your accident.

-Are There Exceptions to Coverage When Someone Else Wrecks My Car?
+Are There Exceptions to Liability Coverage When Someone Else Wrecks My Car?

-Yes, there are situations where your auto insurance will refuse to cover an accident, even if the person driving your car was not at fault.
+Yes, your auto insurance will refuse to cover an accident in some situations, even if the person driving your car was not at fault.
 In these instances, it’s best to contact a car accident lawyer quickly to learn more about what legal options you can take.

 The Driver Used Your Car Without Your Permission

-If someone you know used your car without your permission, they can be liable for any of the damages they caused.
-However, you will need to prove that they did not have permission to use your car, which can be challenging.
+If someone you know used your car without your permission, they could be liable for any damages they caused.
+However, you must prove they did not have permission to use your car, which can be challenging.

 You can intentionally leave certain people off your car insurance if you know they are high-risk or could raise your insurance rates.
-If someone you excluded from your policy wrecks your car, your insurance will not cover the damage—even if you gave that driver permission to use the car.
+If someone you excluded from your policy wrecks your car, your insurance will not cover the damage, even if you gave that driver permission to use the car.
+Be sure to understand your policy limits.

 The Driver Was Breaking the Law